MeltanoLabs/Meta/README.md

 - Open an issue in this repository "Relinquish Maintainership - tap-x" and assign it to @tayloramurphy, @pnadolny13, and @afolson.
 - Tag anyone who you suggest to be the next maintainer to get confirmation.
 It's fine if you don't have someone in mind, we will help find someone from the community.
 - Create a PR to edit the [connector owner table](https://github.com/MeltanoLabs/Meta#connector-owners) in this README to remove your name and optionally add the new maintainer if one exists.
-- A member of the Meltano team will remove you from the connecotr's GitHub team and add the new maintainer.
+- A member of the Meltano team will remove you from the connector's GitHub team and add the new maintainer.

 ### Publishing to PyPI